hafslundnett/hdd-style/styleguide/lib/tags.md

 category: Components
 ---

-Tags can be grouped togheter and are useful for displaying metadata and filtering.
+Tags can be grouped together and are useful for displaying metadata and filtering.

 ## Tags
 `hdd-tags`, `hdd-tags_item`